gianxddddd/webappdino/README.md

 yarn run dist
 ```

+Note that application icon may be set to the default Electron icon, consider replacing `dist` with `dist-win`, `dist-linux`, or `dist-mac`

 ## End of README
 Thanks again for reading this crappy README file, hope you have a good day!